Workstations, Images, & Containers

 The internal structure of containers include the following directories and files.

-• /root: the primary intended destination for user project files and data.
-This directory is available to all nodes when running an experiment.
+* `/root` is the primary intended destination for user project files and data.

-• Is read-write accessible to all containers belonging to the same organisation running in interactive mode on a cluster.
+* Is read-write accessible to all containers belonging to the same organisation running in interactive mode on a cluster.&#x20;

 Users can create containers from the Containers section of the Workstations page in Control Plane.